Avik32223/Avik32223/README.md

   - [ ] Replicated Database

 ### Wanna chat?
 👉🏽 DM or @ on [Twitter](https://twitter.com/Avik32223).
-Things that I am interest 😬 to talk about
+Things that I am interested to talk about 😬
  - Distributed systems
  - PC and Playstation Games
  - Building a gaming PC
  - Frontend development
- - Anything not political 🙈
+ - Anything that's not political 🙈